-People with weak borrowing credentials often look to finance home appliance purchases without a credit check thinking this is the only way to arrange monthly payments.
+People with weak borrowing credentials often look to finance home appliance purchases without a credit check, thinking this is the only way to arrange monthly payments.

-A consumer report riddled with delinquencies, charge-offs, repossessions, or bankruptcy makes your quest more challenging but not impossible.
+A consumer report with delinquencies, charge-offs, repossessions, or bankruptcy makes your quest more challenging but not impossible.

-Three approaches can help you succeed in your mission: reach out to subprime lenders before making a purchase, keep prices low as possible, and explore every alternative.
+Three approaches can help you succeed in your mission: reach out to subprime lenders before making a purchase, keep prices as low as possible, and explore every alternative.

-Pay Monthly Appliances no Credit Check
+Pay Monthly Appliances No Credit Check

 Several appliance financing options allow consumers to make monthly payments without a credit check.
 The primary alternatives offer opposite benefits.